khiav223577/active_model_cachers/README.md

 primary_key:

-- Is needed to know which attribute should be passed to the parameter when you are using instance cacher.
-For example, if a query, named `email_valid?`, uses `user.email` as parameter, and you call it from instance: `user.cacher.email_valid?`, you need to tell it to pass `user.email` instead of `user.id` as the argument.
+- Is needed to know which attribute should be passed to the parameter when using the instance `cacher`.
+For example, if a query, named `email_valid?`, uses `user.email` as parameter, and you call it from instance: `user.cacher.email_valid?`, pass `user.id` as the argument.

 - Has the default value `:id`.